Basic Emergency Kit

 Two Additional Litres of Water Per Person Per Day for Cooking and Cleaning

-We covered this already.
+We covered this already earlier in the post.

 Candles and Matches or Lighter